joindin/joindin-vm/README.md

     git clone git@github.com:defunkt/joindin-vm.git --recursive
     ```

-1. Execute the script that will clone the other 3 repository from your forks
+1. Execute the script that will clone the other 2 repositories from your forks

     ```sh
     cd joindin-vm